Except the reality is I’m conditioned to stretch beyond this point.

 Compartmentalising My Old Desires

 Earlier, when I was lost and tried to fix my potent desires (ideas of mass exploitation, world domination, etc.), I looked at a whole range of information from my peers (both the dead and living).
 ‘Control’ is what nearly all of them said.
 Which, in a way, makes sense.
-They offered proven programs that worked by stabilising each urge and response with replacement desires.
+They offered proven programs that worked by stabilising each urge and response with replacement desires that were more acceptable.
 And all I had to do was to follow them if I was to achieve a better-desired outcome over my current unhealthier desires.

 In other words, I had to reinvision the objects and symbols of my desire, and further hope that my brian chemistry accepted the change.

-But at first, I thought, if I really want freedom from my old desires, I have to force new thoughts into play while ignoring contradicting urges.
+At first, I thought if I really want freedom from my old desires, I have to force new thoughts into play while ignoring contradicting urges.
 That’s if I want the job done hard and fast.
 But behind that suppressive idea or countermeasure showing up as balance on the ‘Good’ set of books only, was just another hidden desire in a workaround.
 Instead, I’d only fooled myself into thinking otherwise because the unhealthier ones were still there lurking.

 Ideally, I wanted everyone to think I had changed my ways by using a fresh and more appropriate set of replacements to fill in.
 Except the truth was, I didn’t want to lose the sensations from the old desires, as I was a desire addict simply trying to blend in.
 I wanted my desires to become better or more socially refined in appearances, so I could satisfy everyone else while continuing to exploit the usual fuels below the surface.